Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_RELEASE_PREPARATION_AND_GO_LIVE_001_v1.md

 **Trigger / Recognition:**

 - User indicates intention to prepare for a new release (e.g., "Let's prepare release v2.1.0").
-- All features and critical bugs planned for this release have their main `Progress` (integer `id`) items marked as resolved/done in ConPort.
+- All features and critical bugs planned for this release have their main `Progress` (integer `id`) items marked as resolved/done in NovaPort-MCP.
-- Triggered by a higher-level project plan in ConPort `ProjectRoadmap:[key]`.
+- Triggered by a higher-level project plan in NovaPort-MCP `ProjectRoadmap:[key]`.

 **Pre-requisites by Nova-Orchestrator (before starting this workflow):**

-- Nova-Orchestrator has performed its initial session/ConPort initialization.
+- Nova-Orchestrator has performed its initial session/database initialization.
 - User has provided a target `ReleaseVersion` string (e.g., "v2.1.0").
-- (Ideally) A ConPort `CustomData SprintGoals:[key]` or `CustomData ProjectFeatures:[key]` list exists outlining the scope of the release.
+- (Ideally) A NovaPort-MCP `CustomData SprintGoals:[key]` or `CustomData ProjectFeatures:[key]` list exists outlining the scope of the release.

 ---